Jozdien/AI-For-Dummies/Week II/README.md

 The probability of a picture being each breed is given by the number after the name in each set.

 Now, it's time to [try something different](https://www.kaggle.com/jozdien/ai-for-dummies-week-ii-guided-transfer-learning/edit), with transfer learning.
+You'll need to register a Kaggle account if you don't have one, and **then** click on the 'Copy and Edit' button on the top right of the page linked above.
+If you're not redirected to the code yet, click again on the same button, which should now say 'Edit My Copy'.